£1.5 million funds available

 UKERC have launched a £1.5 million Whole Systems Networking Fund.
 Funded by EPSRC, this scheme aims to improve the diversity, communications and collaboration between whole systems energy researchers and those engaged in more disciplinary focused areas of research.

 The Fund will help develop best practice around networking, encouraging better representation of UK capacity in whole systems energy research, encourage fresh voices and foster new working relationships within the community.

 Applications are now closed.
 The next round of applications will open in March/April 2018.

-UKERC was invited to lead and develop the fund proposal on behalf of the research community following consultations with senior academics funded by the Research Councils UK Energy Programme, including Directors of Supergen hubs and End Use Energy Demand Centres.
-The fund has four objectives:
+Applications will be judged against criteria that include gender parity, interdisciplinary collaboration and the involvement of new voices.
+These criteria have been developed based on UKERC’s experience, and following consultations with senior academics funded by the RCUK Energy Programme, including Directors of Supergen hubs and End Use Energy Demand Centres.

 Press Release 03 Apr 2017

 UKERC awarded £1.5M to establish Networking Fund for Energy Research Community